Yes, you can sell cassette tapes on Amazon (and people buy them). Here’s which tapes to look for that have the highest value on Amazon

 I scoffed at her ignorance over thinking she can sell 20 cassette tapes on Amazon.
 I took one out, shipped it to FBA myself, and discarded the rest.

 That cassette sold almost immediately for $20.
 And scolded myself for throwing out the other 19.
 But I knew then for certain that people still buy cassette tapes on Amazon.

 And when you’re hunting for valuable cassettes, you can save yourself huge amounts of time if you know what genres to look for…

 What cassettes you can profitably resell on Amazon: Top 2 genres

 Here’s a way to find valuable cassettes that took me awhile to figure out, and I’m passing it on to you:

-For cultural reasons that are beyond my ability to understand, there are certain musical genres the fans of which still buy cassettes.
+There are certain musical genres & subcultures where the fans still buy and collect cassettes.
 I.e. there are types of music where cassettes are still “cool.”

 - Hip hop

-- Heavy metal
+- Heavy metal’

-And how obscure the artists is doesn’t seem to matter.
-By far the biggest “heavy metal” band (if you can even call them that) is Metallica, yet every single one of their releases (that I’ve found) is worth money on cassette.
+How obscure the artists are don’t seem to matter.
+By far the biggest “heavy metal” band (if you can call them that) is Metallica, yet every single one of their releases (that I’ve found) is worth money on Amazon in the cassette format.

 No one is getting rich off reselling used cassettes, but its a great way to give yourself that “10% edge” over your Amazon competition.